vishalchovatiya/CPP_Templates/Understanding l-value, r-value, l-value reference, r-value reference.md

 // Note: use "-fno-elide-constructors" option while compiling otherwise it will create copy elision
 ```
-- By observing this code we conclude that `obj` is not useful after return of `func` function.
-But when you return object by value it will invoke copy constructor & which will copy all the content from `obj` to `arr` in `main` function by acquiring new resource.
+- By observing this code we conclude that `obj` is not useful after the return of `func` function.
+But when you return an object by the value it will invoke copy constructor & which will copy all the content from `obj` to `arr`(declared in `main()`) by allocating new resource for `arr`.
+And also when obj goes out of scope it will deallocate its resources.
-- Rather than initializing new resources & copying data to it why dont we just simply use `obj`'s resources?
-Because `obj` is anyway goind out of scope after return of `func` function.
+- Rather than allocating new resources & copying data into it why don't we simply use those existing `obj`'s resources?
 Let's do that:
 ```
 IntArray(IntArray&& rhs){
     m_arr = rhs.m_arr;
     m_len = rhs.m_len;

-	rhs.m_arr = nullptr; // To prevent destructor from crashing code }
+    rhs.m_arr = nullptr; // To prevent code crashing
+}
 ```
-- I have just modified copy constructor code as above which accept r-value reference rather than l-value, implementation simply took ownership of resources from `obj` to `arr`.
-Infact this is move constructor not copy constructor.
-Whose primary task to take ownership.
+- I have just modified copy constructor code as above which accept r-value reference as an argument rather than l-value so that our overloaded copy constructor will only be called when there is r-value is used on the right-hand side.
+Which simply means this constructor will only be called when right-hand side object is temporary or programmer is no longer care about that object.
+- Implementation simply took ownership of resources from `obj` to `arr` and set right-hand side object's pointer to `NULL` so that it's destructor won't deallocate resource which it is no longer owning.
+- In fact, this is move constructor, not a copy constructor.
+Whose primary task is to take/move ownership of resources.
 - Consider following move constructor prototype for more solid understanding:
 ```
 IntArray(IntArray&& rhs)